 The national government, investors, and financial managers monitor the flow of funds to determine how effectively they have planned, what are the types of resources at their disposal, how the resources have been invested, and what are the sources used to finance the resources.

 Flow of Funds Accounts in the US

-In the United States, the flow of fund accounts are maintained by the Federal Reserve, and they are released about ten weeks after the end of the previous quarter.
+In the United States, the flow of funds accounts are maintained by the Federal Reserve, and they are released about ten weeks after the end of the previous quarter.
 The flow of funds accounts are also known as financial accounts, and they are labeled as Z.1.
 The released accounts show the assets and liabilities that each sector of the national economy has contributed and how the funds have been used.

 Flow of Funds in the UK

 The Office for National Statistics is responsible for preparing the flow of funds accounts in the United Kingdom.
-The accounts present information on debtor and creditor relationships, and how the assets and liabilities have changed in the national economy.
+The accounts present information on debtor and creditor relationships, and on how the assets and liabilities have changed in the national economy.
 According to the ONS, every financial asset should have a counterpart liability transaction, while the total sources of funds must be equal to the total uses of the funds.

 The first flow of funds tables were published in 2014, and since then, they are published every quarter of the year in the Blue Book.
 The flow of funds account is based on the principle that all movements of funds in the economy must be accounted for by the relevant government entity.

-In addition, the financial instruments that are considered in calculating the accounts include debt securities, short-term and long-term loans, financial derivatives, employee stock options, equity and investment fund shares, currency and transferable deposits.
+In addition, the financial instruments that are considered in calculating the accounts include debt securities, short-term and long-term loans, financial derivatives, employee stock options, equity and investment fund shares, and currency and transferable deposits.